giraffecms/GiraffeCMS-backend-rails/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 # Documentation
 Currently GiraffeCMS has not typical documentation.
-However, you should be able to access automatically generated docs via any GraphQL IDE, like
+However, you should be able to access automatically generated docs via any GraphQL IDE, like:
 * [Graphql Playground](https://github.com/prisma/graphql-playground)
 * [GraphiQL](https://github.com/graphql/graphiql)